Qasr-e-Fatima: Features

-The palace has an area of 18,500 sqft and its facade is trimmed with windows, stone brackets, spandrels, domes, balustrades with floral motifs and exquisite railings.
+The palace has an area of 18,500 sqft and its façade is trimmed with windows, stone brackets, spandrels, domes, balustrades with floral motifs and exquisite railings.
 There are nine domes, with a centre dome in the middle; while the windows in the front portion opening out into the garden are of blue colour and those in the rear area are arched windows with stained glass.
 The palace has large stately rooms designed for entertainment on the ground floor and more private facilities on the first floor, where there is a terrace provided with a shade from intense sunlight.
 The palace is solely made up of teak wood with a polished staircase, long corridors and doors opening within doors.
 The "barsati” (terrace) of the Mohatta Palace had a beautiful family temple dedicated to the Hindu God, lord Shiva.
 The amalgam gave the palace a distinctive presence in an elegant neighbourhood, characterised by Indo-Saracenic architecture which was located not far from the sea.